 Laurel Singer, M.S., L.P.C.

-Director, National Policy Consensus Center
+Executive Director, National Policy Consensus Center

 (503) 725-8224 email@example.com

-Laurel Singer is the Director of the National Policy Consensus Center (NPCC), which houses Oregon Consensus.
+Laurel Singer is Executive Director of the National Policy Consensus Center (NPCC), which houses Oregon Consensus.
 Since joining the center in 2006, Laurel has served as Director of Oregon Consensus and Oregon Solutions, Director of NPCC Training, and as a Project Manager for Oregon Consensus.
 Laurel draws on 25 years of experience as a facilitator, mediator, and trainer in public service and private practice.
 She has worked extensively in the human service arena at both the treatment and management level, where she helped pioneer the first Parent-Adolescent Mediation program in the Northwest.
 In 2011, she received the Oregon Mediation Association’s Bryan Johnston Award in recognition of outstanding service in the public policy mediation field.
 Laurel holds an M.S. degree in Counseling Psychology from the University of Oregon and is currently enrolled in the Public Affairs and Policy PhD program at Portland State University.